Lavanyags11/terraform-infra/README.md

-# Terraform AWS Infrastructure for Octa Byte AI Project
+# Terraform AWS Infrastructure Project

 ## Overview
 This project provisions AWS infrastructure using Terraform for the Octa Byte AI application.